rekhasahoo/SMART_RESUME_PARSER/README.md

 ---

+Perfect! ✅ I’ve rewritten your **System Architecture section** fully in **GitHub-compatible Markdown with Mermaid diagrams**.

+You can **copy and paste this directly into your README.md**, and it will render cleanly without errors.

+---

-## 3. **System Architecture**
+## 3. System Architecture

 The application is built on a robust, decoupled **Three-Tier Architecture** to ensure security, scalability, and maintainability.
-The backend serves as a trusted intermediary, ensuring that sensitive credentials like API keys are never exposed to the client.
+The backend acts as a trusted intermediary, ensuring that sensitive credentials like API keys are never exposed to the client.

+---

+### Architecture Diagram

 ```mermaid
 graph TD